 RMI faces severe challenges in implementing effective government, education, and health care systems and relies heavily on OIA support.
-RMI has an average GDP per capita of only about \$3,690 (\$2014) in 2013.
+RMI has an average GDP per capita of only about \$3,672 (\$2015) in 2014.
 RMI's economy is based on fishing, subsistence farming, and production of copra, its largest export.
 The public sector is also a significant factor in RMI's economy.
-RMI's economy has grown each year since FY2010, including 3.2% growth in FY2012 (PITI-VITI, 2013b).
+The real GDP grew 3.5% in 2013, following growth in 2012.
+The RMI's fiscal operations in 2013 also recorded a surplus, an improvement over a deficit in 2012.
+However, despite gains in revenues, expenditures grew with increases in payroll, continued state-owned enterprise (SOE) subsidies, and drought in the northern islands (OIA, 2015a).

-OIA payments to RMI in 2014 totaled \$73.6 million.
+OIA payments to RMI in 2015 totaled \$76.9 million.
 A detailed breakdown of these payments is presented in Table 7-1.
-The largest block of OIA payments, totaling \$71.5 million in spending inside RMI, came through the Compact of Free Association.
+The largest block of OIA payments, totaling \$74.3 million in spending inside RMI, came through the Compact of Free Association.
 The Compact provides essential funding for operating RMI's education, government, and health care systems; improving infrastructure; and protecting the environment.
 In 2012, the Compact and Ebeye Special Needs contributed nearly 75% of the funding available for education in RMI and 37% of the budget for health care (OIA, 2014b).
-Assistance to Territories payments totaled \$1.4 million.
+Assistance to Territories payments totaled \$1.9 million.
 General technical assistance provided direct grants, judicial training, the 4 Atoll Health Care Program (which provides health care services, including a full-time primary care physician for each atoll, for Enewetak, Bikini, Rongelap, and Utrik), the Close Up Foundation, the Prior Service Benefits Program, and PITI-VITI.
 Other Assistance to Territories programs included items such as Maintenance Assistance.